JJ/granada-off/text/kasbah-teashops.md

 You should really go there for the tea.
-Buy a couple of bags, take a walk up the Calderería and then go back to your house or apartment and browse the pictures you have taken while you enjoy a great, warm, flavourful tea made with your own hands.
+Buy a couple of bags, take a walk up the Calderería and then go back to your house or apartment and browse the pictures you have taken while you enjoy a great, warm, flavorful tea made with your own hands.
 It is what I do and, hey, you wanted to do as the locals, right?